PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-06 07:51:51
+Last updated: 2024-04-06 07:52:26
-Random Quote: Ted: "My mother is not one-night-stand material!"Barney: "Yeah, you're right.
-It wasn't night and we weren't standing." - Barney Stinson
+Random Quote: Love's not always wise, I've learned.
+It can lead us to great folly, but we follow our hearts... wherever they take us.  -  Robb Stark